-As one of its services, the Community Sciences and Health Outcomes shared resource conducts epidemiologic assessments of the geographic origin, mix and patient characteristics of oncology cases.
+As one of its services, the Community Outreach and Engagement shared resource conducts epidemiologic assessments of the geographic origin, mix and patient characteristics of oncology cases.

 How it Works

 For these assessments, we analyze cancer incidence data collected by the Pennsylvania Cancer Registry for the Pennsylvania Department of Health.
 As a reportable disease, all cases of cancer must be reported to Pennsylvania Department of Health; reporting is a regular function of hospitals and their tumor registries, laboratories and physicians.

 In Pennsylvania, approximately 72,000 cases of cancer are diagnosed each year.
 The PCR is where information on all cases of cancer diagnosed or treated in Pennsylvania is collected.
 It has had statewide data collection since 1985.
 And to assure that it has a record of all cases among Pennsylvania residents who may have an out-of-state address, the PCR exchanges oncology data with tumor registries in other states.

 PCR ensures that reliable and valid data are available to answers questions, reduce the burden of cancer, and improve the lives of cancer survivors and their families.

 Currently, COE has access to data on Pennsylvania cancer cases diagnosed from 2010 through 2015.
 We periodically receive new or updated data sets to incorporate into our data repository.
 For these epidemiological analyses, we work with the investigator to define cancer type, stage, grade, histology and related tumor characteristics.